craftcms/docs/docs/4.x/user-management.md

 ## Admin Accounts

-Admin accounts are special accounts that can do absolutely everything within Craft, including some things that there aren’t even explicit permissions for:
+Admin accounts are special accounts that can do everything within Craft, including some things that don’t have explicit permissions:

 - Everything within the Settings section
 - Make other users Admins <badge type="edition" vertical="middle" title="Craft Pro only">Pro</badge>